 But try to realize what life would be like had God chosen to have pure white grass with the summer's bright light falling upon it.
 Even now we find it necessary to wear sunglasses.
 What if the snow flakes on a cloudy day would be green instead of white?

 All this reminds us of what we read in Psalm 148:7, 8: "Praise the Lord from the earth, ye dragons, and all deeps: fire and hail, snow and vapors; stormy winds fulfilling His word.''
-Or as versified in our Psalter:
+Or as versified: